 Should there be a legislation passed that would oblige people to flush after they leave the cubicle of a public convinience?
-And should there be a national debate before any law is passed, with politicians and lawyers and human rights campaigners providing their take on flushing?
+And should there be a national debate before such a law is passed, with politicians and lawyers and human rights campaigners providing their take on flushing?
 Just like it’s happening now with the passionate discussion of whether Muslim women can wear a veil in court or while passing through airport security?

 I raise the all important issue of flushing because more and more people don’t do it as a matter of principle when they use public conveniences.
 Some have been known to claim that it was their basic human right to leave the evidence of their visit to a public toilet and walk away.
 And some have been known to point out that the same applies to their refusal to wash their hands after going to the shitter and just proceed with whatever it was they were doing.
 And as there is no law forcing people to flush and wash their hands after using a public toilet there’s nothing really that anyone can do about it at the moment.
 Just like with women wearing veils in all sorts of awkward situations, like when they do a photo for their passport.